 The antibodies found in human milk, as well as other human protective molecules are not present in any other forms of Synthetic food supplements such as such as cow milk-based fortifier or preterm infant formula (premature formula).

-A screened donor milk is the only way a critically ill baby can achieve good health, growth and improve their well-being.
+A screened donor milk is the only way a critically ill baby can achieve good health, growth and improve their well-being, due to unavailability of mother’s own milk.

 Human milk and human milk products can help reduce infant mortality rates and contribute towards a healthier next generation.